WinRM for Windows Server Nano: Common Issues & Fixes

 Q: What is the WinRM client?

-A: The WinRM client is a tool used to remotely connect to and manage Windows machines with WinRM enabled.
+A: The WinRM client is a tool for remotely connecting to and managing Windows machines with WinRM enabled.

 Q: How do I authenticate to a remote machine using WinRM?